ljpatrick/marxpaint/magic/docs/en/README.txt

 Overview

-     Beginning with version 0.9.18, Tux Paint's 'Magic' tools were converted from routines that lived within the application itself, to a set of 'plugins' that are loaded when Tux Paint starts up.
+     Beginning with version 0.9.18, Marx Paint's 'Magic' tools were converted from routines that lived within the application itself, to a set of 'plugins' that are loaded when Marx Paint starts up.

-     This division allows more rapid development of 'Magic' tools, and allows programmers to create and test new tools without needing to integrate them within the main Tux Paint source code.
+     This division allows more rapid development of 'Magic' tools, and allows programmers to create and test new tools without needing to integrate them within the main Marx Paint source code.
 (Users of more professional graphics tools, such as The GIMP, should be familiar with this plugin concept.)